performous/performous/DeveloperReadme.txt

 and the singleton is to be removed because singletons are evil (but it is not buggy at the moment, so we are not rushing that).

+Notes of the song and TXT file parsing are in song.cc/hh.

 Most other files either implement little helpers for loading and displaying images (surface), playing sound (audio), decoding video/audio (ffmpeg), rendering and displaying text (opengl_text), etc.